kizu/kizu.ru/_posts/en/issues/2013-01-22-cursor-pointer.md

 8. Oh, a button!
 A custom button.
 But what’t that?
 No pointer on hover!
 And even more — hover brings the dropdown, I feel like on a minefield there.

 9. So, the button was treated as a “system” element, but what’s with checkbox?
-It and it’s label have `cursor:pointer`.
+It and its label have `cursor:pointer`.
 Wow.

 So, what could I say?
 There is no even slight consistency and a lot of other UI mistakes.
 But hey, there is no `cursor:pointer` on a button!
 I wonder which excuses the developer have for this.